Matthew Sweeney

 Matthew Gerard Sweeney (6 October 1952 – 5 August 2018) was an Irish poet.
 His work has been translated into Dutch, Italian, Hebrew, Japanese, Latvian, Mexican Spanish, Romanian, Slovakian and German.

 According to the poet Gerard Smyth: "I always sensed that in the first instance [Sweeney] regarded himself as a European rather than an Irish poet – and rightly so: like the German Georg Trakl whom he admired he apprehended the world in a way that challenged our perceptions and commanded our attention."
 Sweeney's work has been considered "barely touched by the mainstream of English writing" and more so by the German writers Kleist, Büchner, Kafka, Grass and Böll, as well as the aforementioned Trakl.
 According to Poetry International Web, Sweeney would be among the top five most famous Irish poets on the international scene.

 Biography

-Sweeney was born at Lifford, County Donegal, in 1952.
+Sweeney was born in Lifford, County Donegal, in 1952.
 Growing up in Clonmany, he attended Gormanston College (1965–70).
 He then read sciences at University College Dublin (1970–72).
 He went on to study German and English at the Polytechnic of North London, spending a year at the University of Freiburg, before graduating with a BA Honours degree in 1978.

 He met Rosemary Barber in 1972.
-They married in 1979.
-Two offspring – daughter Nico and son Malvin – were produced before the couple went their separate ways in the early 21st century.
+They married in 1979 and had two children – Nico and Malvin – before the couple went their separate ways in the early 21st century.
 Having lived in London for many years until 2001, Sweeney separated from Rosemary and went to live in Timișoara (Romania) and Berlin (Germany).
 In 2007, he met his partner, Mary Noonan, and in early 2008 he moved to Cork to live with her there.